grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 partition_ring:
   # The key-value store used to share the hash ring across multiple instances.
-  # This option needs be set on ingesters, distributors, queriers and rulers
+  # This option needs be set on ingesters, distributors, queriers, and rulers
   # when running in microservices mode.
   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,